 “At some furniture retailers, shipping can cost just as much as the price of the item itself.”

 You should also be wary of shipping and return policies.
 Stay tuned for an entire article dedicated to this topic, but the short of it is this: shipping and returning furniture is expensive.
-At KKH, we work rigorously with our warehouses, our shipping companies, and our own pricing to cover the cost of free shipping.
+At KKH, we work rigorously with our warehouses, our shipping companies, and our own pricing to ensure that our shipping policies are transparent and fair.
+For certain orders over $100, we offer free curbside delivery–however, we recommend paying a little bit more for white glove delivery (which means items are delivered to your door, assembled, and debris removed after.
 If you find similar furniture at a lower cost, make sure you add shipping into your calculations.
 At some furniture retailers, shipping can cost just as much as the price of the item itself!

 At KKH, we believe that quality designer furniture is worth the cost.
 We work with our manufacturers to get the best prices we can for our customers, but we’ll always sell furniture we believe in over furniture we can sell for an attractive price.
 Don’t be fooled by the cheap stuff (especially for big items that you’re going to want to last for years to come).